MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 **/api/holographic/simulation/recording/start (POST)**

 Start a recording.
 Only a single recording can be active at once.
-One of head, hands, spatialMapping or environment must be set.
+One of these must be set: head, hands, spatialMapping or environment.

 Parameters
 * head : Set to 1 to record head data.